 Where to Eat, Play and Stay in East Aurora, New York

-Where to Eat (and Drink) in East Aurora, New York near Buffalo
+Where to Eat (and Drink) in East Aurora, New York, near Buffalo

 The abundance of incredible food is impressive for a town that's geographically less than three square miles.
 I love Taste for its location on Main Street and cozy atmosphere.
 The food and coffee are great too!
-Try the Bandito Burrito and drip coffee or a Sunrise Benedict with a cappuccino to start you're day.
-If you're a late riser they're also open for lunch.

-No trip to the Buffalo area is complete without Buffalo Wings or Beef on Weck.
-Luckily they have one of the famous restaurants in the region for both, called Bar Bill.
 What is Beef on Weck, you ask?
-A delicious roast beef sandwich served on a kimmelweck roll.
+A delicious roast beef sandwich served on a Kimmelweck roll.
 (The roll is pretty much a soft kaiser roll with rye seeds on top.)
-They serve it with horseradish as a condiment on the side.
-I highly recommend spreading some on your sandwich for the full local experience.
-(Note: they are a cash only restaurant.)
+The sandwich is served with horseradish on the side.
+We recommend spreading some on your sandwich for the full local experience.

-Rick's On Main has a feature that sets them apart from many restaurants there: a beautiful porch with outdoor seating.
-It's a summer favorite though it's fun to see their menu change throughout the seasons.
-Their interior is just as welcoming as their front porch and feels like you're entering someone's home, as the outside indicates.
+Their interior is just as welcoming as their front porch, and feels like you're entering someone's home, as the outside indicates.
 They're open for lunch and dinner and have a beautiful upscale bar inside if you fancy a cocktail before dinner or after dessert!

 If you're just looking for a casual beer in a place with great ambiance, check out 42 North Brewing Company.
 We loved grabbing one of the board games they had there to play as we drank our beers.